AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 - Installing or Updating Composer. ✅
 - Chose the name of the plugin to be `User Spotlight Pro` ✅
 - Create the plugin information header. ✅
-- Add compose.json config file
+- Initiate composer.json config file ✅
+- Installing phpuinit with composer `composer require --dev phpunit/phpunit` ✅

 ## Implementation